 The HELIN (Higher Education Library Information Network) Library Consortium is composed of eight academic libraries.
 The academic libraries are represented by the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, and Wheaton College.

-HELIN serves a population of over 70,000 students, faculty, and staff at campus locations throughout Rhode Island, Colorado, Florida, Washington, D.C., South Carolina, and Virginia.
+HELIN serves a population of over 70,000 students, faculty, and staff at campus locations throughout Rhode Island, Massachusetts, Colorado, Florida, Washington, D.C., South Carolina, and Virginia.
 Library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials.
 Borrowing library resources is reciprocal among member libraries and is facilitated through online catalog requests.
 The requested material is delivered using a delivery system maintained through the Rhode Island Office of Library and Information Services.

 The HELIN Consortium was formed in 1984, when the libraries of the three state institutions of higher education, the University of Rhode Island, Rhode Island College, and the Community College of Rhode Island, began a cooperative agreement to share an automated circulation system.
 In time, the automated circulation system was replaced by a multi-functional automated library system purchased from Innovative Interfaces, Inc.

 In 2016, the HELIN Board of Directors voted to move to a new Integrated Library System.
 OCLC WorldShare Management Services (WMS) will be the new ILS for the HELIN Library Consortium beginning in January, 2017.